VXAPPS/cmake-ghdl-compiler/README.md

 ```

 ## Known Issues
-Currently the ninja generator is not working.
+Currently the ninja generator is not able to elaborate the designs.